Scouting History

 January 1984 – Early 1990s Longest-serving Chief Commissioner; awarded the Silver Tuna, the highest Scouter honour in the Maldives.

-Mr. Abdullah Rasheed
+Mr. Abdulla Rasheed

 Chief Commissioner